rjbobeles/IBVSHS-LMS/README.md

 6. Open the newly duplicated file and locate the database connection properties.
 7. Follow the steps under **Database Configuration**.
 8. If you are using the online credentials from your team leader **DO NOT RUN STEP 9**
+9. Follow the steps under **SMTP Configuration**.
-9. Using your bash/cmd/terminal, run `php artisan migrate`.
+10. Using your bash/cmd/terminal, run `php artisan migrate`.
-10. To install NPM scripts, run `npm install`.
+11. To install NPM scripts, run `npm install`.
+12. To compile sass and your javascripts, run `npm run dev`.

 ## Database Configuration
 The `.env` by default has the following values: